raspiblitz/raspiblitz/dietpi/README.md

 ### Run the RaspiBlitz build_sdcard.sh script

-* Format of the command to build the SDcard:
+* Use this format to build the SDcard with the Raspiblitz script:
 `wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh [BRANCH] [GITHUB-USERNAME]`
 If you are working from a forked repo be aware of that the fork needs to be called `raspiblitz` for the git downloads to work.

 * Run the forked version of @openoms:
 `wget https://raw.githubusercontent.com/openoms/raspiblitz/raspiblitz-dev/build_sdcard.sh && sudo bash build_sdcard.sh raspiblitz-dev openoms`
-This will take a couple minutes depending on your internet ceonnection and the processing power of the SBC.
+This will take a couple minutes depending on your internet connection and the processing power of the SBC.

 * Restart when done and log back in now as `admin`:
 `ssh admin@[IP-OF-DROIDBLITZ]`